 This, of course, doesn’t mean that the world of local SEO is without competition.
 Businesses everywhere are now starting to put in more effort into their local SEO campaigns, so you need to do your best to make your business stand out locally.
 This can be done by engaging in more local link-building tactics such as attending and organizing meet-ups, sponsoring local community events, and maintaining a stable relationship with the local media.

 Another effective way to increase your chances of outranking your competitors is building local citations.
-A local citation is any mention of your business on the Internet -and usually takes form of your company’s name, address, phone number, or web page.
+A local citation is any mention of your business on the Internet -and usually takes the form of your company’s name, address, phone number, or web page.
 Benefits of local citations include an increased degree of certainty Google has about your business information, more traffic, a stronger position of authority, and better business reputation.

 If you want to build more local citations, submit your listings to a number of established, trusted sources, including niche-specific business directories, review sites, local newspapers and websites, data aggregators, local blogs, and social media platforms.